p-balu/react-initial-setup/README.md

  #### After npm install or yarn we need to configure webpack.config.js

  ### After configuring webpack
- create `.babelrc` and add babel presets and plugins i.e. the piece of code that is given below
+ create `.babelrc` file and add babel presets and plugins to the file i.e. the piece of code that is given below

  {
   "presets": ["@babel/preset-react"],